Onix322/Conqueror/README.md

 > If you want an Annotation to be recognized by the ApplicationContext, you have to register it in App.java.
 (E.g. @Entity from Hibernate).

 ### ✅ Build Tool
 - Downloads dependencies from Maven Central
-- Parses POM files using SAX
+- Parses POM files via SAX
-- Resolves latest version within intervals
+- Resolves latest versions (intervals supported)
-- Handles transitive dependencies and exclusions
+- Handles transitive dependencies & exclusions
-- Automatically generates download URLs for artifacts
-- Stores all resolved dependencies in `build_tool/target/libs`
+- Stores all dependencies in `build_tool/target/libs`

 > ⚠️ To include dependencies at runtime, you must manually add `build_tool/target/libs` to your **project libraries**. \
 > E.g.: In IntelliJ: